RagedUnicorn/obsidian-plugin-s3-link/docs/init_flow.md

     - **7b:** MarkdownPostProcessor-specific: Handles `span` tags for embedding files.

 6. **End (8):**
-   The process completes once all content is processed.
+   The process completes once all content is processed, the event is processed and the next one can be started.

 ## Editor Modes Explained